-Two weeks before the public defence, the PhD candidate submits fifteen copies of the thesis to the PhD Office, and one printed copy, a Pdf file (including the propositions immediately after the cover) and an abstract in Word format to the Library.
+Two weeks before the public defence, the first promotor sends the printed copy of the thesis to the opponents, the deputy rector chairing the defence, and the Doctoral Service Center, and the library.
+In addition, a pdf file (including the propositions immediately after the cover) and an abstract in Word format is also sent to the Library.